ICEEFT Position Statement on Diversity and Racism

 ICEEFT Stance on Diversity

 We aim to cultivate a climate of inclusion, an environment where all can feel safe, valued, cared for, and given an opportunity to form meaningful connections with each other.
-In all facets of our work we strive to embody what we hope to see in the world — a just, loving humanity and community in which people are free to be themselves fully — where people can embrace their most basic universal human attachment needs without fear of persecution or marginalization as a result of religion, race, ethnic or national origin, sexual orientation, gender expression, age, class, mental health, physical character or disability.
+In all facets of our work we strive to embody what we hope to see in the world — a just, loving humanity and community in which people are free to be themselves fully — where people can embrace their most basic universal human attachment needs without fear of persecution or marginalization as a result of religion, race, ethnic or national origin, sexual orientation, gender expression, age, class, mental health, physical character or ability.
 These values are inherent in the attachment science and humanistic approach to intervention that all our work is based on.

 Specifically, humanistic approaches such as EFT are collaborative and respectful.
 We create a safe place for people and treat them as persons, not problems or types.
 Our approach is non-pathologizing in practice.